ranton256/finch/README.md

-# finch
+# Finch

-Finch is a small C library graphics and 2d games that uses SDL2
+Finch is a small C library graphics and 2d games that uses SDL2.